-- The California Department of Education (CDE) issued Management Advisory 92-01, Public Disclosure of Collective Bargaining Agreements, on May 15, 1992.
+- 1. The California Department of Education (CDE) issued Management Advisory 92-01, Public Disclosure of Collective Bargaining Agreements, on May 15, 1992.
 In this advisory, the CDE provided recommendations for procedures and a format. - B. Sample formats for collective bargaining disclosures and summaries developed by county offices of education are included as linked documents for download at the end of this section; these meet the intent of the above listed Education Code and Government Code requirements.
 (Please note: some of the directions included in the samples relating to timelines for submission to the COE and requested backup documentation are specific to local requirements). - 1.
 The collective bargaining disclosure and/or summary should reflect both increases and decreases in salary and benefit costs.
 During times of reduced state, federal and local revenue sources, districts have had to bargain for reduced work days, furlough days, salary schedule reductions, health and welfare benefits restructuring, and/or freezes in step and column advancements for a selected time to ensure fiscal solvency.
-It is also important to analyze whether these adjustments will provide sufficient savings to continue to maintain fiscal solvency in the current and/or subsequent two fiscal years. - C. County office staff should annually provide districts with information regarding the above-referenced disclosures, certifications and timelines for submission of data to the county superintendent of schools office within 45 days of adopting a collective bargaining agreement, and provide any revisions to the district's current year budget that are needed as a result of the contract settlement, as well as the consequences of inaction. - 1.
+It is also important to analyze whether these adjustments will provide sufficient savings to continue to maintain fiscal solvency in the current and/or subsequent two fiscal years. - C. County office staff should annually provide districts with information regarding the above-referenced disclosures, certifications and timelines for submission of data to the county superintendent of schools within 45 days of adopting a collective bargaining agreement, and outline any revisions to the district's current year budget that are needed as a result of the contract settlement, as well as the consequences of inaction. - 1.
 A sample of an annual bulletin to the districts regarding collective bargaining disclosure requirements under the above-referenced Education Code and Government Code sections is included in the linked documents following this narrative. - 2.
-Many COEs include a paragraph reminding districts of this requirement in the budget approval letter or the interim certification approval letter. - D. Once the county office staff receive the disclosure document and copies of the collective bargaining contract settlement(s), they should review the financial impact on the district immediately by reviewing updated multiyear financial projections, if provided, against current financial ledgers, payroll activity reports/summaries, and any recent interim or budget multiyear projections using currently known budget assumptions to determine the accuracy of the anticipated adjustments in the disclosure documents. - County office staff should also review the actual bargaining unit agreement to ensure that all potential costs and/or savings are identified in the disclosure document and updated multiyear projections.
-Questions should be asked of the district CBO if the financial impact is unclear or if it doesn't identify how the district will continue to maintain fiscal solvency in all years. - a.
+Many COEs include a section reminding districts of this requirement in the annual budget approval letter and/or interim certification approval letter. - D. Once the county office staff receive the disclosure document and copies of the collective bargaining contract settlement(s), they should review the financial impact on the district immediately by reviewing updated multiyear financial projections, if provided, against current financial ledgers, payroll activity reports/summaries, and any recent interim or budget multiyear projections using currently known budget assumptions to determine the accuracy of the anticipated adjustments in the disclosure documents. - County office staff should also review the actual bargaining unit agreement to ensure that all potential costs and/or savings are identified in the disclosure document and updated multiyear projections.
+Questions should be asked of the district's chief business official (CBO) if the financial impact is unclear or if it doesn't identify how the district will continue to maintain fiscal solvency in all years. - a.
 Any time a contract is reopened with an impact on "any area of the existing contract", financial or nonfinancial, a disclosure or "sun-shining" of the proposed agreement must be made.
-If the only change is nonfinancial and in language only, the disclosure still must be
+If the only change is nonfinancial and in language only, the disclosure still must be made; however, the district may just describe the changes in the appropriate sections and indicate "N/A" in the financial sections.